Do you have a question for Access Dental Care?

 If you have Obstructive Sleep Apnoea we can help you.
-We provide comprehensive care for those with sleep apnoea, including providing our patients with a specialised Mandibular Advancement Device where necessary.
+We provide comprehensive care for those with sleep apnoea, including providing a specialised Mandibular Advancement Device when necessary.
 During your appointment we will take you through the possible causes of you sleep apnoea and discuss your treatment options with you.

-Dental caries often occur when the bacteria in your mouth becomes acidic which can dissolve and eat away at the tooth.
-This is normally triggered by sugar, which is why it is important to limit your sugar intake and brush after consuming foods or drinks that are high in sugar.
+Dental caries often occur when the bacteria inside your mouth becomes acidic, which can dissolve and eat away at the tooth.
+This is normally triggered by sugar, which is why it’s important to limit your daily sugar intake and brush clean after consuming foods or drinks that are high in sugar.

-Gum disease can be known as gingivitis, for more mild cases, or periodontitis, for more accelerated gum disease.
-Gum disease normally occurs from a build-up of bacteria in your mouth, which can get caught in the pockets of your gum.
-This can infect and damage the gum.
-A poor diet, a negligent oral hygiene routine or smoking can also cause gum disease.
+Gum disease is known as gingivitis during mild cases, or periodontitis in advanced stages.
+Gum disease normally occurs from a build-up of bacteria which gets trapped in the pockets of your gum, which causes a gum infections.
+A poor diet, a negligent oral hygiene routine or smoking cause gum disease.

-It is important to treat gum disease as the gums support the teeth and play a central role in the overall health of your smile.
+It is important to treat gum disease as the gums support your teeth and play a central role in the overall health of your smile.
 Ignoring gum disease can lead to the development of periodontitis, which is a more advanced form of gum disease.
-When the gums become infected they can affect the teeth, the other soft tissues in your mouth and even the jawbone.
+When the gums become infected they can affect the teeth, bone, roots and other soft tissues inside your mouth.

 A root canal is a canal in the tooth that runs from the root to the tooth’s pulp.
 Human teeth often have somewhere between 2 to 4 canals.
 This canal is connected to the tooth’s pulp, which controls the overall health of each tooth.